TrigenSoftware/stylelint-plugin-a11y/README.md

 }
 ```

-Since it adds stylelint-a11y to `plugins`, you don't have to do this yourself when extending this config.
+Since it adds stylelint-plugin-a11y to `plugins`, you don't have to do this yourself when extending this config.

-## Help out
+## Contributing

 There work on the plugin's rules is still in progress, so if you feel like it, you're welcome to help out in any of these (the plugin follows stylelint guidelines so most part of this is based on its docs):